GadadeNavnath/Hybrid-ELM-Exact-BC/README.md

 **Authors:** Gadade Navnath Ankush and Sivaram Ambikasaran

 This repository provides Python implementations for solving boundary value problems with exact enforcement of boundary conditions.
-The code is organized into four benchmark problems, covering linear and nonlinear partial differential equations with regular and irregualar domains, including a three-dimensional example.
+The code is organized into four benchmark problems, covering linear and nonlinear partial differential equations with regular and irregular domains, including a three-dimensional example.

 ---
 ### Requirements